Left Arrow Overview

 Automate your med spa’s treatment forms with Pabau

-With Pabau, the all-in-one practice management system, you can automate your med spa’s treatment forms and handle them digitally.
-Here’s how Pabau makes that a breeze:
+With Pabau, the all-in-one practice management system, you can automate your med spa’s treatment forms and trigger them to be sent out before each appointment, and handle them digitally.
+No more paper!

 ✅ Sends intake forms and pre and post-care instructions automatically